 On 20th September 2021, 6 Afghan males between the ages of 17 and 22 attempted to cross the border from Slovenia into Italy near the city of Trieste.
 They had been traveling for 3 days from Serbia before reaching this point.
 They walked for 4 hours to the border with another group, but the weather was cold and raining so they decided to try taking a taxi instead.
 As they were hidden in the taxi they did not have enough space for their bags, and so during this ride they had no water or food.

 On the morning of 24 September the group of 5, all Afghan males between the age of 18 and 22, were given all of their belongings and driven to a small checkpoint on the Croatian border.
 The checkpoint was described as a two-sided road with a container on each side.
-Here they were handed over to two Croatian officers, which the Slovenian officers spoke with.
-The Croatian officers have been described as one woman around 40-45 years old and one man around 50, with both wearing light blue short-sleeved shirts consistent with the uniform of the Croatian Granicna Policija (border police), and one wearing a jacket.
+Here they were handed over to two Croatian officers, whom the Slovenian officers spoke with.
+The Croatian officers were described as one woman around 40-45 years old and one man around 50, both wearing light blue short-sleeved shirts consistent with the uniform of the Croatian Granicna Policija (border police), and one wearing a jacket.
 Here the respondents remarked that the good treatment ended and that the Croatian officers began acting “insane”.
 They were driven to a police station near the Croatia-Slovenia border.
 Here their sim cards were all taken, meaning the group could not access their phones or location services anymore.
-In the station, there was also a group of 7 Pakistani men.
-Initially, the two groups were held in separate rooms, but when another detainee arrived at the station all 11 men were put in the same room.
+A group of 7 Pakistani men was also.
+Initially, the two groups were held in separate rooms, but when another detainee arrived at the station all 12 men were put in the same room.
 The respondents described the room as 2x2m, designed for 1 person, and smelling very bad.

 The two groups were kept in these conditions from 10 am-7 pm, with no food or water.
 They asked for these repeatedly and were eventually given something to eat after paying with their own money.
 One of the group of 5 was kicked twice for no apparent reason.
 The group stated their intention to claim asylum, and again filled out a form stating that they faced threat in Afghanistan.
 In response, the woman officer asked: “why did you leave Afghanistan?
 If there was war you should fight not leave”.
 The group remarked that they refused to engage, stating that “she doesn’t know politics, doesn’t know when someone should stay or leave, there is different reasons”.